capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 ## Getting Started

 First of all, you will need to create an S3 bucket on Amazon Web Services ([AWS](https://aws.amazon.com/)), with permissions available only to yourself, and not public.
 This bucket will contain user-data, such as phone numbers for Two-Factor Authentication, and so this is important.
-You will then need to create a directory, such as "Alexa_Skill", and download the lambda_function.py file to that location.
+You will then need to create a directory on your local device, such as "Alexa_Skill", and download the [lambda_function.py file](https://github.com/capgemini-psdu/cloud-former-alexa/blob/CFA-4/cloud-former-lambda/Python/tempf/lambda_function.py) to that location.
+It is important that the filename is not altered throughout this process.

 ## Deployment